SorenBlattBendtsen/sorenblattbendtsen.github.io/_posts/2023-04-25-final-assignment.md

 So what did we learn from this?
 Generally speaking Denmark as a whole, as well as all of the Copenhagen municipalities, have become wealthier and healthier between 2005 and 2018.
 At least when just looking at disposable income and time spent in the hospital.
 However, this positive growth has been stronger in Copenhagen compared to the rest of the country.
 And when looking inside of Copenhagen, this growth has even been more uneven, creating a much larger gap between those living in the northern municipalities compared to especially those in the south-west.

 We have also seen another major difference between Denmark and Copenhagen.
-While there in Denmark as a whole does not seem to be strong a correlation between income and time spent in hospital, this is exactly the opposite within Copenhagen, where people living in the richest neighborhoods usually spent less time in the hospital than those living in low-income neighborhoods.
+While there in Denmark as a whole does not seem to be a strong correlation between income and time spent in hospital, this is exactly the opposite within Copenhagen, where people living in the richest neighborhoods usually spend less time in the hospital than those living in low-income neighborhoods.

 This supports the original idea we had of growing inequality in Copenhagen.
-When applying machine learning models, although we see that age is the strongest variable to describe the health and wealth status, we are confirmed in the inequality between neighborhoods and groups of people in Copenhagen.
-We are e.g. predicting Danish nationals to spend much less time in the hospital, while this number will increase for Immigrants and Descendants.
+When applying a k-means clustering model, we see that age is the strongest variable to describe the health and wealth status.
+However, when doing a regression analysis, we are confirmed of the inequality across neighborhoods and groups of people in Copenhagen.
+The model e.g. predicts Danish nationals to spend much less time in the hospital in the future, while this number will increase for Immigrants and Descendants.
 We predict the same situation when looking at education level leading to an even bigger gap in health between those with a high level of education and those who does not.

 This is a concerning development and we belive the differences have only been amplified with the previous years of pandemic and war on European territory.
 We invite politicians and other decision makers to dive down in the newest data to understand the current situation and take action towards a more equal Copenhagen.